-Tip: Make a list of your “must-haves” and “can do withouts.”
+Tip: Make a list of your “must-haves” and “can do without.”

 Tip: Invest in your shoes, pieces of jewelry, and clutch instead.
 You’ll always use them.

-Flowers are beautiful but lots of couples tend to go overboard with it.
+Flowers are beautiful but lots of couples tend to go overboard with them.
 You’re working with a small intimate space, so do well not to overwhelm your guests with the smell of flowers.

 Tip: Replace flowers on tables with beautiful centerpieces and candles or leave natural.
 Lends a surreal beauty to the ambiance.

-Use simple bouquet of green, allow the bridesmaids to choose their own dresses.
-And if you will get on the dancefloor, create flip flop station for guests.
-This keeps you and guests comfortable.
+Use a simple bouquet of green, allow the bridesmaids to choose their own dresses.
+And if you will get on the dancefloor, creating a flip-flop station for guests.
+This keeps you and your guests comfortable.